Shrutijana/Google-Search-Analysis/README.md

 # Google-Search-Analysis
-Google search trends are explored with Python and pytrends.
-Daily patterns are analyzed, top countries interested in specific topics are identified, and trends are visualized.
-Insights into user behaviors and emerging topics on the world's leading search engine are gained.
+This project focuses on leveraging Python and the pytrends library to analyze Google search trends.
+By tapping into Google Trends data, the project aims to uncover insights into daily search patterns and the popularity of specific topics.
+Through visualization and analysis, users can gain a deeper understanding of user behaviors and emerging trends on the world's leading search engine platform.